Toyota Avalon Hybrid Interior

 - "While we're sure there will still be major detractors (Consumer Reports for one), we found the Avalon's center stack intuitive and very easy to use." -- Autoblog (2013)

-- "Storage compartments provide ample room for drinks and personal effects.
-The lower section of the center console provides a convenient ‘eBin’ with power cords passing through a sliding panel for two cell phones and auxiliary and USB connections." -- Edmunds
+- "Storage cubbies provide ample room for drinks and personal effects, and the center console is large.
+The front section of the center console acts as a convenient ‘eBin’ with power cords passing through a sliding panel for two cell phones and auxiliary and USB connections." -- Edmunds